Llewella Gideon

-Llewella Gideon (born 27 September 1967 in Peckham, South London) is a British actress, comedian and writer.
-She has appeared in a number of comedy series, including Absolutely Fabulous, The Real McCoy, The Crouches, and The Delivery Man, and provided the UK voice of Molly and Trix in Bob the Builder.
-She wrote and starred in the radio series The Little Big Woman, which ran on BBC Radio 4 from 2001 to 2003.
-The show was awarded the Critics' Choice by both The Times and The Guardian.
+Llewella Gideon (born 27 September 1967) is a British actress, comedian and writer.

 Early life

-Gideon was born on 27 September 1967 in Peckham, South London.
+Gideon was born on 27 September 1967 in Peckham, South London to a Saint Lucian mother and Dominican father.
 As a child, she attended Lyndhurst Primary School in neighbouring Camberwell and Haberdashers' Aske's Hatcham College in New Cross.

 Even as a youngster, Gideon was drawn to acting and writing, and her mother encouraged her interests by enrolling her in Saturday classes at the Italia Conti Academy of Theatre Arts.

+Career

+Gideon has appeared in a number of comedy series, including Absolutely Fabulous, The Real McCoy, The Crouches, and The Delivery Man, and provided the UK voice of Molly and Trix in Bob the Builder.

+Gideon wrote and starred in the radio series The Little Big Woman, which ran on BBC Radio 4 from 2001 to 2003.
+The show was awarded the Critics' Choice by both The Times and The Guardian.